waku-org/specs/standards/core/mix.md

 Each waku node that supports `mix` SHOULD indicate this in its discoverable [ENR](https://github.com/waku-org/specs/blob/master/standards/core/enr.md).
 The following fields MUST be set as part of its discoverable ENR:
-- The `bit 5` in the [waku2 ENR key](https://github.com/waku-org/specs/blob/master/standards/core/enr.md#waku2-enr-key) is reserved to indicate `mix`support.This bit must be set to true to indicate `mix` support.
+- The `bit 5` in the [waku2 ENR key](https://github.com/waku-org/specs/blob/master/standards/core/enr.md#waku2-enr-key) is reserved to indicate `mix`support.
+This bit MUST be set to true to indicate `mix` support.
-- a new field `mix-key` set to the `ed25519 public key`which is used for sphinx encryption.
+- A new field `mix-key` set to the `ed25519 public key`which is used for sphinx encryption.

 ### Discovery

 Mix protocol provides better anonymity when an originator node has a large pool of mix nodes to choose randomly from.
 This moves the problem into discovery domain and requires the following from discovery mechanisms:
-1. it is important for nodes to be able to discover as many nodes as possible quickly.
+1. It is important for nodes to be able to discover as many nodes as possible quickly.
 This becomes especially important for edge nodes that come online just to publish/query messages for a short period of time.
-2. it is important to have the most recent online status of the nodes so that broken mix paths are not selected leading to reliability issues.
+2. It is important to have the most recent online status of the nodes so that broken mix paths are not selected leading to reliability issues.

 Point-2 above can be mitigated partially by choosing redundant mix paths for the same message by the originator but this may not be effective.